Hood College Data & Information Overview

 Student to Faculty Ratio

-The student to faculty ratio at Hood is an impressive 10 to 1.
-That's quite good when you compare it to the national average of 15 to 1.
-This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.
+At Hood, the student to faculty ratio is an excellent 10 to 1.
+That's much better than the national average of 15 to 1.
+This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

 Percent of Full-Time Faculty

-The full-time faculty percentage at Hood College is 45%.
-This is comparable to the national average of 47%.
+The full-time faculty percentage at Hood College is 42%.
+This is lower than the national average of 47%.

 Retention and Graduation Rates at Hood College